James Rice (cricketer)

 James Rice (dates unknown) was an English amateur cricketer during the Napoleonic Wars.

 Career

-Rice made 3 known appearances in first-class matches from 1811 to 1813.
-He is not known to have been attached to any particular club although, as an amateur who played all his first-class games at Lord's Middle Ground, it is possible he was a member of Marylebone Cricket Club (MCC), which was based at that venue.
+Rice made 3 known appearances from 1811 to 1813.
+He is not known to have been attached to any particular club although, as an amateur who played all his games at Lord's Middle Ground, it is possible he was a member of Marylebone Cricket Club (MCC), which was based at that venue.

-The matches in which Rice appeared were the only first-class fixtures of the three seasons in question.
+The matches in which Rice appeared were the only fixtures of the three seasons in question.
 Cricket at this time had been badly impacted by a loss of both investment and manpower caused by the Napoleonic Wars.
-The matches were also the only first-class matches recorded on Lord's Middle Ground so Rice played his entire first-class career at that ground.
+The matches were also the only important matches recorded on Lord's Middle Ground so Rice played his entire career at that ground.